-Recently, a lot of my clients have come to me with questions about converting to a Roth IRA.
-Moving money from a traditional IRA to a Roth IRA (often referred to as the “taxes now or later” debate) comes with some complex issues.
-It’s also irreversible, so it’s understandable that many investors struggle to make the best choice.
-Here are answers to some common questions, including a story about how making the right choice saved a client $26,000.
+A lot of my clients come to me with questions about converting to a Roth IRA.
+Moving money from a traditional IRA to a Roth IRA (often referred to as the "taxes now or later" debate) comes with some complex issues.
+It's also irreversible, so it's understandable that many investors struggle to make the best choice.
+Here are answers to some common questions.

 What's the difference between a traditional and a Roth IRA?